The Big Business of Big Data Labeling as a Service

 The Data Platform for AI

-Founded in 2016, San Francisco startup Scale AI has taken in $122.6 million in disclosed funding from investors who have ascribed a $1 billion valuation to the company.
-(Rumors this week say that Scale may be taking in more funding at a valuation of $3 billion.)
+Founded in 2016, San Francisco startup Scale AI has taken in $277.6 million in disclosed funding from investors who have ascribed a $3.5 billion valuation to the company.
+(This valuation comes from a $155 million round that was raised weeks after this article was published.)
 We’ll skip the part about how the 20-year-old founder dropped out of MIT to found the company, because it just reminds us of how little we’ve accomplished with our own lives.
 Scale uses a combination of high-quality human task work, smart tools, statistical confidence checks, and machine learning to consistently return scalable, precise data.

 Perhaps the best way to understand what Scale AI does is by looking at some use cases they’ve handled for notable clients such as: